youkechat/telegraf/plugins/processors/unpivot/README.md

-# Unpivot Processor
+# Unpivot Processor Plugin

 You can use the `unpivot` processor to rotate a multi field series into single valued metrics.
 This transformation often results in data that is more easy to aggregate across fields.

-To perform the reverse operation use the [pivot] processor.
+To perform the reverse operation use the [pivot][] processor.

 ## Configuration